 A pilot questionnaire was used to develop the final questionnaire, consisting of 15 questions with check box and free text answers.
 A pilot study highlighted the short and quick nature of our questionnaire.
 The questionnaire was distributed to clinicians and medical students amongst Edendale Hospital.
 Non-medical staff and those who could not understand English were not included in the study.

-Non-probability sampling was used and a stratified population was drawn; this was disproportionate because a convenience sample method was drawn.
-Our aim was to reach as many clinicians as possible within the Edendale Hospital.
-The majority of participants were from the surgical department.
-Issues with access and resistance to implementation in different areas of the hospital limited distribution.
-Surveys were distributed mainly at staff meetings.
+Non-probability sampling was used and a stratified population was drawn; this was disproportionate because a convenience sample method was utilised.
+Our aim was to reach as many clinicians as possible within Edendale Hospital.
+The number of participants was sufficient once the number of responses given was saturated (14).
+The majority of participants were from the surgical department due to issues with access and resistance to implementation in different areas of the hospital.
+Surveys were distributed as hard copies mainly at staff meetings.
 Forms that were not returned or incorrectly completed were counted as non-respondents.
-Fifty eight responses were collected between 24/08/2017 and 31/08/17.
+Fifty-eight responses were collected between 24/08/2017 and 31/08/17.

 Data analysis

-Results were analysed using Graph Pad Prism using descriptive statistics; free text answers were evaluated using a thematic analysis (TK-O, AS).
-The thematic analysis was performed by giving the different free text answers codes that corresponded to certain themes and then adding up how often those themes were represented in the data.
+Results were analysed through Graph Pad Prism using descriptive statistics; free text answers were evaluated using a thematic analysis (TK-O, AS).
+Thematic analysis was performed by giving the different free text answers codes that corresponded to certain themes and then adding up how often those themes were represented in the data.
 A second author, blinded to the first analysis, repeated this process in order to validate the thematic analysis.
 Both authors reached similar conclusions in their analysis and the outcomes were finalized after any disagreements were resolved by a more senior statistician.

 Results

-The Response rate was 87% (58/67), from the approached Surgeons and medical students on their surgical rotation at Edendale hospital.
+The response rate was 87% (58/67), from the approached Surgeons, physicians and medical students on their surgical rotation at Edendale hospital.
 Table 2 illustrates the demographic profile of these respondents.